jaytaylor/sql-layer/README.md

 The FoundationDB SQL layer is a full SQL implementation that builds on [FoundationDB’s core features](https://foundationdb.com/features).
-It gets the same high performance, multi-node scalability, fault-tolerance, and true multi-key ACID transactions while also providing new capabilities including a sophisticated SQL engine and direct object access.
+It gets the same high performance, multi-node scalability, fault-tolerance, and true multi-key ACID transactions while also providing new capabilities, including a sophisticated SQL environment and direct object access.

 It was written from the ground up in Java and utilizes the [FoundationDB SQL Parser](https://github.com/FoundationDB/sql-parser).